xtrinch/fcm-django/README.rst

  - model admins for django admin
  - admin actions for testing single and bulk notification sending
  - automatic device pruning: devices to which notifications fail to send are marked as inactive
+ - devices marked as inactive will not be sent notifications
  - Django rest framework viewsets

 Setup